 crazy—I have depression and anxiety, the kind that are chronic and genetic and unlikely to ever fully disappear.
 They have shown up in various forms over the years, including postpartum depression after the birth of my first kid.

 mama—I’m the mother of three-year-old Little Boy and his infant sibling Younger Brother.
 Generic platitudes about motherhood annoy me, and I can get very grumpy about unscientific parenting advice.

 PhD—The original name of this blog was crazy grad mama, where the “grad” meant “graduate student.”
 I received my PhD in the summer of 2017.
 I’ve chosen not to pursue a career in academia, which means I’m still trying to figure out what I want to be when I grow up.

-There’s one other thing you ought to know to make sense of my archives: my spouse is in the middle of a male-to-female gender transition.
-However, prior to mid-2016, we thought we were a straight couple, and my posts on family and parental gender roles reflect this.
-I now identify as queer.
+There’s one other thing you ought to know to make sense of my archives: my wife is transgender.
+She started using she/her pronouns in March 2018; earlier posts refer to my spouse as “he/him.”
+Until mid-2016, we thought we were a straight couple, and my older posts on family and parental gender roles reflect this.